LouisSavoie/create-project/README.md

 A Ruby / Shell script for automation of creating new projects.

-**STEPS**
+**What it does**
+- Create new GitHub repository
-- navigate into projects directory
+- Navigate up one folder (into projects directory)
-- create new folder with project name
+- Create new folder with project name
-- navigate into new project folder
+- Navigate into new project folder
-- initiate local git reposiitory
+- Initiate local git repository
-- create new GitHub repository
-- add remote to local repository
+- Add remote to local repository
-- create readme
+- Create readme
-- add files to commit
+- Add files to commit
-- commit
+- Commit 'initial commit'
-- push to remote repository
+- Push to remote repository
-- open project in VSCode
+- Open project in VSCode

+## How to use

+1. clone the repo and navigate into it
+2. Install dotenv (`gem install dotenv`)
+3. Install Octokit (`gem install octokit`)
+4. Create a dotenv file (`touch .env`)
+5. [Generate a GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and add it to the .env file like this: GITHUB_TOKEN=tokenhere
+6. Add your GitHub username to the .env file like this: GITHUB_NAME=usernamehere
+7. Run the script with your preferred method, enter the name of your new project and away you go!